 Betterment offers personalized investment options.
 It also automates the investment process from start to finish.

 How it works

 Betterment wants to make investing effortless and affordable for everyone.
-Based on your finances, needs, goals, and lifestyle, they give you a personalized portfolio of low-cost index funds.
+Based on your finances, needs, goals, and lifestyle, they give you a personalized portfolio of ETFs.

 They help you decide how much to invest and sync with your bank so that you have the option of regular automatic contributions.
-This robo-advisor makes financial decisions using a complex algorithm, but what’s great about Betterment is that you also have the option of speaking to a financial expert.
+This robo-advisor makes financial decisions using a complex algorithm, but what’s great about Betterment is that you also have the option of speaking to a financial expert for an additional fee.